A good Product Manager makes an impact and loves the challenge of their work. But is all of this really possible?

 Shared Consciousness

+It sounds sci-fi, but it’s actually a real thing.
 Also known as collective consciousness, this is the set of shared beliefs held by a specific group, like a team or an entire organization.
-The collective or shared consciousness is a concept that every PM must understand intimately in order to yield the greatest possible impact.
+The collective or shared consciousness is a concept that every PM must intimately understand in order to yield the greatest possible impact.

-Increasing and enhancing this shared consciousness means sharing information, even with peers that may not be the best fit for that information.
-It’s really the opposite of the “need to know principle,” where information is only ever shared among those who need it in order to perform their immediate responsibilities.
+Increasing and enhancing this shared consciousness requires sharing information, even with peers who may not be the best fit for that information.
+In principle, it’s the polar opposite from the “need to know principle,” where information is only ever shared among those who need it in order to perform their immediate responsibilities.

 What does this mean in a practical sense?

-It means that PMs should share as much as they can about a process, strategy, or direction as they can.
-Going back to the first two articles in this series, this is not about showcasing what features they want to produce, but what specific problems are being solved and bringing that all-important context to light for everyone.
+It means that PMs should share as much as they can about a process, strategy, or direction.
+Going back to the first two articles in this series, this is not about showcasing what features they want to produce, but what specific problems are being solved.
+By sharing this with the whole team, you’re shedding light on that all-important context for everyone.

 Empowerment

-Empowerment is the agency and authority given to someone to do something.
-Delegating, trusting, and letting people decide what needs to be done without acting as a gatekeeper or controller is key to empowerment.
+The agency and authority given to someone to do something are referred to as empowerment.
+Delegating, trusting, and allowing people to decide what needs to be done without acting as gatekeepers or controllers is key to empowerment.

-As a PM, do you trust your designer to create a good design for a complex interaction together with the team and the methods they employ?
-If so, then they shouldn’t have to ask permission at every turn, but rather ask for feedback and decide on the best solution.
+As a PM, do you trust your designer to create a good design for a complex interaction with the team and the methods they employ?
+If so, then they shouldn’t have to ask permission at every turn but rather ask for feedback and decide on the best solution themselves.
 Asking permission changes the entire dynamic of the interaction into one of over-reliance and even disempowerment.
-The better, more empowered scenario to nurture here is the feedback culture, which lends itself to the team acting on their own decision making and informing the team instead on what they did after the fact.
+The better, more empowered scenario to nurture here is the feedback culture, which lends itself to the team acting on their own decision making and informing the team instead of what they did after the fact.

 ~ A micromanaged employee